Gluten-Free Salmon Wellington Recipe

 Ginger Salmon Hot Pot

 This tasty salmon hot pot is made with leeks, celery, carrots and shallots in a light ginger sauce.
 The best part is that the mystical one-pot ginger salmon dish takes only 20 minutes to make.
 This healthy salmon dinner recipe is perfect for someone following a low-calorie diet.
 When cooking delicate fish such as wild […] Read More

 Healthy Coconut Pesto Salmon

 A Coconut Pesto Salmon dish – with coconut milk, cherry tomatoes, fresh lemon, garlic, pesto and Parmesan cheese.
 The flaky salmon made in one skillet in the most flavourful creamy pesto sauce.
-The entire dish comes together under 30 minutes making this a simple skillet dinner.
-Although this salmon dish is quick and easy to […] Read More
+30 minute fish recipe… The entire dish comes together under 30 minutes making this a simple skillet dinner.
+Although this salmon dish is […] Read More